-I don't know about you, however for me Zelda is one of those feel good stress relieving games, an escape.
-If you have a game that is not suggested on here, feel free to comment below.
+For me Zelda is one of those feel good games that kept my sanity in check during school.
+If you have a game that is not suggested on here, feel free to comment below so I can try them out as well.
 I will be updating this article with the most awesome feel-good fantasy adventure games.

 These are the gameplay points I feel make Zelda so enjoyable.